Remember the time you went skiing and crashed at your grandparents' house in the Alps and raided the fridge and borrowed their car?

 Phew!
 You'll be needing a sit down after that exhaustive mooch and the ample space of Kingsmead Square offers up some seating.

-If you happen to be self-catering then you should shun the Tesco™ Express in favour of the family-run fruit and veg. stall, some of whose offerings are really quite exotic.
+More shopping surrounds and self-caterering, evening meal enthusiasts should shun the Tesco™ Express in favour of the family-run fruit and veg. stall, whose wares really are rather exotic.

-Queen Square provides a bit less bustle and that'll be Queen Caroline of Ansbach fame, wife of George II and a hint to when it was first laid out.
+Queen Square provides a bit less bustle and that'll be Queen Caroline of Ansbach fame, wife of George II and a hint to the time it was first laid out.

-This was, indeed, the first part of the new town plan proposed by architect John Wood in 1725 but even back then, red tape and objections meant it would take nearly 15 years to complete.
+This was, indeed, part of the original, new town plan proposed by architect John Wood in 1725 but even back then, red tape and objections meant it would take nearly 15 years to complete.

-That involved a complicated arrangement of leasing the land and charging rent to other builders to finish off what he had started but it made Wood rich and earned him the right to add 'Property Developer' to the company's letterhead.
+A complicated arrangement followed of leasing the land and charging rent to other builders to finish off what he had started making Wood rich and earning him the right to add 'Property Developer' to the company letterhead.

-Bookish types can get all excited at the city's association with one of literature's big hitters.
-She only lived here for five years but namedrops Bath in all of her novels.
-They wouldn't be published until after she'd left and assistants in period dress will fill you in further or the tea room will fill you a cuppa.
+Bookish types can get excited at Bath's association with one of literature's big hitters.
+Jane Austen only lived in the city for five years but nods to Bath in all six of her novels.
+They wouldn't be published until after she'd left and assistants in period dress will fill you in further or the tearoom will fill you up a cuppa.

-Mary Shelley also worked on a novel while living in Bath.
-Frankenstein may have been born on the banks of Lake Geneva but significant chunks were written here and celebrated next door in what appears to be a horror-themed attraction and an Escape Room.
+Mary Shelley also nurtured a novel while living in Bath.
+Frankenstein may have been born on the banks of Lake Geneva although significant chunks were written here and celebrated next door in what appears to be a horror-themed attraction and an Escape Room.
 That is quite apt, really, given her frankly, chaotic life.

-The Circus is considered to be Wood's best work but by this time he was John Wood, the Elder, and his son John Wood, the Younger, would finish it off with Wood, the Elder, now Wood, the No Longer.
+The Circus is considered to be Wood's classiest concept but by this time he was John Wood, the Elder, and his son John Wood, the Younger, would conclude it with Wood, the Elder, now Wood, the No Longer.

-Three roads in mean, whatever your way, you're directly facing one of the curved buildings in this circular arrangement and look at them first-floor friezes man!
+Three roads in mean, whatever your way, you're directly facing one of the curved buildings in the circular layout and look at them first-floor friezes man!

-There are 525, yes 525, different stone emblems, which is quite a feat in the days before mass production.
-When we say there are 525 and they're all different, you too will lose track after about eight of them.
+Five hundred and twenty-five, yes 525, different stone emblems, which is quite a feat in the days before mass production.
+When we say there are 525 and they're all different, you too will lose track at around ten.

-File this under 'Special Occasion' since the classical cuisine is fairly, but not too, fancy.
-You might think about cancelling when you now know about the lug up Gay Street but at least you're guaranteed a sit down.
+File under 'Special Occasion' since the classical cuisine is fairly, but not overly, fancy.
+Lazy individuals might think of cancelling now you know about the lug up Gay Street but at least you're guaranteed a sit down.

 Just for once, we're not wandering randomly in order to find somewhere to sit down.
-No, the Circus is on the way to the Royal Crescent, Bath's second most famous sight after the Roman Baths although it might be the other way round looking at the number of people?
+No, the Circus is on the way to the Royal Crescent, Bath's second most famous sight after the Roman Baths although it might be the other way round given the number of people?

 In 1767 and with John Wood, the Younger, now in charge, he carried on the fashion of 'speculative building' pioneered by his father.
-Constructing just the facades, these were then sold to whoever to build whatever kind of house they wanted behind making for not quite as neat a spectacle round the back, they say.
+Constructing only the facades, these were then sold to whoever to erect whatever kind of house they wanted behind making for not so much of a neat spectacle around the back, they say.

 Looking closer at the lawn, is that a?
 It can't be can it?
 A ha-ha?

-Some kind of low wall with the turf sloping below it to create a ditch, apparently, although it's not thought to be original.
+Some sort of low wall with the turf sloping below it to create a ditch, apparently, although it's not thought to be the original ha-ha.
 Either way, John Wood, the Younger, was laughing all the way to the bank.

-The big house at #1 Royal Crescent is now a small museum and can fill you in more on the ha-ha and the like.
-There's more royal patronage next door at Royal Victoria Park, Bath's prime piece of public greenery.
+The big house at #1 Royal Crescent is now a small museum and will fill you in on the ha-ha and the like.
+There's more regal patronage next door at Royal Victoria Park, Bath's prime plot of public greenery.

-Highlights include a watery feature and a small, free-to-wander arboretum.
+Highlights include a watery feature and a little, free-to-dander arboretum.

-It's part of a larger botanical garden whose exotic shrubbery was brought back to Britain from Bhutan by Victorian macho men with twiddly moustaches and machetes.
+It's part of a larger botanical garden whose exotic shrubbery was brought back to Britain from Bhutan by moustachioed, Victorian macho men wielding machetes.
 Not that this pair are particularly familiar with anything exotic and botanical, not unless you're talking about a clear bottle with 'London' or 'Plymouth' printed on it.

 The park was opened by Princess Victoria several years before she would be Queen, see also Royal Leamington Spa.
-She would never, however, ever return to Bath after hearing a disparaging comment about her ankles.
+She never, however, ever returned to Bath after hearing a disparaging comment directed at her ankles.

-It's a good job SlyBob don't employ that rule regarding our general appearance as we'd end up never going anywhere twice.
+It's a good job SlyBob don't employ that rule regarding our general appearance as we'd never be back anywhere twice.

-One reason for SlyBob to be back is the inexcusably overlooked Bath Skyline.
-That's just the name of the generally hilly area to the east that affords views of the, well, we think you can figure that for yourselves.
+A reason to revisit is the inexcusably overlooked Bath Skyline, the name of the hilly area to the east affording views of the, well, we think you can figure that yourselves.

 Zig-zagging your way from the Royal Crescent back to the centre of Bath, there's more green space in Hedgemead Park although this one ain't no playground for toffs.

-No, the terraces were created out of necessity following a series of landslides in the 1880s and give a sense of how hilly Bath can be, like you hadn't realised already?
+No, the terraces were created out of necessity following a series of landslides in the 1880s and uphold how hilly Bath can be, like you hadn't realised already?

-The park drops you out onto Walcot Street and here be Bath hipster central, the hanging artwork is a big clue.
+The park drops down onto Walcot Street and here be Bath hipster central, the hanging artwork is a big clue.

-Everything sold along here is of the artisan variety and the Landrace Bakery gets many mentions elsewhere from foodie types but not just for their community-focused ethic or their award-winning fayre.
+Everything sold along this stretch is of the artisan variety and the Landrace Bakery gets many mentions elsewhere from foodie types but not just for a community-focused ethic or their award-winning fayre.

-No. Can Gregg™s claim to mill their own flour from grains supplied by local growers?
+No. Can Gregg™s claim to mill their own flour given grains supplied by local growers?

 The River Avon flows just behind Walcot Street but there's no sight nor sign of it.
 When it does decide to make an appearance in the centre, if only there was some way to cross?
 There is, of course, and you're on it!

-There's no chance of hanging over the sides for a game of poohsticks here, however, Pulteney Bridge's entire length is lined with shops, one of only four in the world and an idea, no doubt, nicked from the Italians.
+Hanging over the edges for a game of poohsticks isn't an option, however, Pulteney Bridge's entire length is lined with shops, one of only four in the world and an idea, no doubt, nicked from the Italians.

 Fleshpots are plentiful on and under Pulteney Bridge and the Boater is handy for a nightcap.
-There's an area downstairs with big-screen TVs and tables need to be reserved when the Six Nations is on.
+The space downstairs has a handful of big-screen TVs and seating needs to be booked if the Six Nations is on.

-This is very much a rugby town and here is right next to Bath Rugby's, that's their name, ground.
+Bath is very much a rugby town and the pub is right next to Bath Rugby's, that's their name, ground.
 Yes, they like their balls egg-shaped round here and it's as if they didn't even know there was a football match on tomorrow man!

-On the other side, a riverside path is the scenic, alternative way back to the train station while, all of the while, you marvel at the marvellous Georgian architecture.
+On the other side, a riverside path is the scenic, alternative route back to the train station while, all of the while, marvelling at the marvellous Georgian architecture.

 What's that?
 There's no such thing as Georgian architecture?
 WHAT!?!

-Say what you see, it's handmade and fresh pasta all the way.
-There's cacio e pepe on the menu, yum yum, but you too might have to Google™ just exactly what sedanini is.
-They don't do reservations but if they're full they'll take your name and text you when a table's available, which technically is a reservation, kind of?
+It's handmade and fresh pasta all the way including the not oft-seen cacio e pepe, yum yum, but you too might have to Google™ exactly what sedanini is.
+They don't do reservations so if they're busy they'll take your details and text when a table's available, which technically is a reservation, isn't it?

-Who doesn't enjoy popping out for a Peruvian although that would appear to be just the rice and the rest can be filed under 'South American', which means steaks, really.
-Who knew the invasive jackfruit had absolutely zero flavour and there's an option to dine upstairs in a dimly lit room with a DJ if you think you're Pablo Escobar.
+Who doesn't enjoy popping out for a Peruvian although that would seem to be just the rice and the rest can be filed under 'South American', which means steaks, really.
+Who knew the invasive jackfruit had absolutely zero flavour and there's a choice to dine upstairs in a dimly lit room with a DJ if you think you're Pablo Escobar.

-While we're on the subject of nosh, this is one town in which you certainly won't starve.
+While we're on the subject of nosh, this is one weekend where you certainly won't starve.
 There's a version of the Royal Crescent in Weston-super-Mare as there is a Bare Grills Restaurant.

-We still can't confirm if this is the 'Best Smokehouse in the West' but is mentioned because of the bare-faced ox-cheek of whoever came up with the name.
+We still can't confirm if it's the 'Best Smokehouse in the West' but is mentioned because of the bare-faced ox-cheek of whoever came up with the name.

-Bath isn't all that big and is somewhere you can't get lost, the street names are often, quite literally, set in stone.
+Bath isn't all that big and is somewhere you can't get lost, the street names are, quite literally, set in stone.

-Even with a day trip to Bristol, you might find yourselves kicking your heels in the last, late afternoon but worry not.
-There's a boat trip to be done from the east bank next to the Ponte Vecchio restaurant, which is a little cheeky, perhaps?
+Even with a day trip to Bristol, you may find yourselves kicking your heels in the last, late afternoon but worry not.
+There's a boat to be boarded on the east bank next to the Ponte Vecchio restaurant, which is a little cheeky, perhaps?

-It's a simple, hour-long return trip up to the last navigable bit at Bathampton where a weir, a watermill and a manually operated toll bridge are the main highlights.
-It's a bit too early in the year for much wildlife to be out and it's even too nippy for this pair to sit upstairs but at least we can now hear the First Officer's patter.
+It's an hour-long, return ride up to the end of the navigable stretch at Bathampton where a weir, a watermill and a manually operated toll bridge are the main highlights.
+It's slightly too early in the year for much wildlife to be out and too nippy for this pair to sit upstairs so at least we can now hear the First Officer's patter.

-This guy is passionate about Bath and yes, that is Solsbury Hill up there, somewhere, the same one what Peter Garbriel was warbling about.
-Delivered with a soothing, south-west lilt, the rise and fall of the water means this trip isn't always possible but, on the way back, the conversation turns to architecture, Bath's famous Georgian architecture.
+He's passionate about Bath and yes, that is Solsbury Hill up there, somewhere, the same one what Peter Garbriel was warbling about.
+Delivered with a soothing, south-west lilt, the rise and fall of the river means the trip isn't always possible and, on the way back, the conversation turns to architecture, Bath's famous Georgian architecture.

 What's that?
 THERE'S NO SUCH THING AS GEORGIAN ARCHITECTURE!

-It's classic, Palladian architecture, from Andrea Palladio who was active in Venice 200 years earlier, just borrowed and built here in Bath during the Georgian era.
-Palladio himself stole from the Romans so there you go, just don't get him started on the Victorians...
+It's classic, Palladian architecture, from Andrea Palladio who was active in Venice 200 years earlier, but borrowed and built here in Bath during the Georgian era.
+Palladio himself stole from the Romans so there you go, just don't get the man on the mic. started on the Victorians...

-The former Empire Hotel just about snucks in as Victorian and, if you look closely, it's covered in fiddly bits that ruin the simpler and often symmetrical Palladian style.
+The former Empire Hotel snucks in at late Victorian and, if you look closely, it's covered in fiddly bits that ruin the simpler and often symmetrical Palladian style.

 He's not the first to consider it an eyesore and while he didn't exactly say it, he might as well have done...